iluwatar/java-design-patterns/memento/README.md

 ## Intent of Memento Design Pattern

-Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.
+The Memento design pattern in Java allows developers to capture and restore an object's internal state without violating encapsulation.

 ## Detailed Explanation of Memento Pattern with Real-World Examples

 Real-world example

-> Imagine a text editor application that allows users to write and edit documents.
-The text editor uses the Memento design pattern to implement its undo and redo functionality.
-Each time a user makes a change to the document, the editor creates a snapshot (memento) of the current state of the document.
-These snapshots are stored in a history list.
+> A text editor application can utilize the Memento design pattern in Java to enable undo and redo functionalities.
+By capturing the current state of a document as a memento each time a change is made, the application can easily restore the document to any previous state.
+The snapshots are stored in a history list.
 When the user clicks the undo button, the editor restores the document to the state saved in the most recent memento.
 This process allows users to revert to previous versions of their document without exposing or altering the internal data structures of the editor.

 In plain words